nsfmedina/kickit/README.md

 # Medina Workflow
-Personal, automated workflow with Grunt for page building and other common front-end tasks.
+Personal, automated workflow with Grunt for page building and other common design-to-code tasks.

 ## Introduction
 Medina Workflow is a Grunt-based workflow for automatizing tasks, in order to make new pages and projects on the go.
 It is my personal method of setting a initial project that works fine with every new project based on HTML, CSS and Javascript.